In this explainer, we will learn how to read and write integers including describing quantities having opposite directions or values.

 Next, we will represent temperature with integers.

 Example 2: Using Integers to Represent Temperature

-- Isabella saw on the weather report that Alaska’s temperature was 17 degrees below zero.
+- Farida saw on the weather report that Alaska’s temperature was 17 degrees below zero.
 Represent the temperature with an integer.

 - The temperature in Cape Town can be represented by the opposite of this integer.
 What is the temperature, in Fahrenheit, in Cape Town?

 - If the temperature was 17 degrees above zero (or or just 17 degrees), we would represent it with the positive integer 17.
 But we are asked to represent a temperature of 17 degrees below zero.
 To do this we use negative integers.
 A tempertaure of 17 degrees below zero is represented by or written .